elerel/ms3-kiwi-lingo/README.md

 ### Initial Steps

-Kiwi Lingo was created using Gitpod and Git and Github to host the repository.
+Kiwi Lingo was created using Gitpod with Git and Github to host the repository.
 Once an account is opened with Github, and logged in under your unique username, I selected "New" and then selected the [CI Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
 From there, I chose the name **ms3-kiwi-lingo** as the repository name, selected it to be stored as a "public" repository and then selected "Create Repository".

 From there, I navigated to my new repository on GitHub and clicked the green Gitpod button which built the Kiwi Lingo workspace.
 To access the workspace daily, I simply navigated to [Gitpod](https://gitpod.io/workspaces) where I could select its own unique workspace name and if not present, select "filter: all" :